multi-template-matching/MultiTemplateMatching-Python/README.md

 __Returns__
 - _bestHits_:list of match as dictionaries `{"TemplateName":string, "BBox":(X, Y, Width, Height), "Score":float}`
-            - if N=1, return the best matches independently of the score_threshold
+            - if N=1, return the best match independently of the score_threshold
             - if N<inf, returns up to N best matches that passed the score_threshold
             - if N=inf, returns all matches that passed the score_threshold